Knowledge management archived articles

 To make a smooth transition, I want Mozilla Thunderbird to display tags as folders.
 It looks like it is possible using Gmail with Claws through IMAP.
 I have yet to learn if I can do that on my own systems using Courier or Dovecot.

-Consumption and Free software and Knowledge management and Mobile computing and Systems and Technology and Telecommunications and Unix19 Oct 2009 at 1:18 by Jean-Marc Liotier
+Consumption and Free software and Knowledge management and Mobile computing and Networking & telecommunications and Systems and Technology and Unix19 Oct 2009 at 1:18 by Jean-Marc Liotier

 Five months have elapsed since that first week-end when my encounter with Android was a severe case of culture shock.
 With significant daily experience of the device, I can now form a more mature judgement of its capabilities and its potential – of course from my own highly subjective point of view.